ttoohey/idor/readme.md

 import { ApolloServer } from "apollo-server";
 import { makeExecutableSchema } from "graphql-tools";
 import { IndirectIdDirective } from "idor";
-import typedefs from "./schema.graphql";
+import typeDefs from "./typeDefs";
-import resolvers from "./graphql/resolvers";
+import resolvers from "./resolvers";

 // set a unique salt for ID translations IndirectIdDirective.setOptions({ salt: process.env.APP_KEY })